Zurphing/OpenKh/docs/kh2/file/type/00objentry.md

 # [Kingdom Hearts II](../../index.md) - 00objentry.bin

 Contains a definition of every object and it's parameters.
+Objects must go in order of ID (ex.
+1, 2, 3, then 4) otherwise the game will freeze when attempting to load an object that is out of order.

 ## Structure